chrisburnell/chrisburnell.com/_posts/2013-06-15-first-article-ever.md

 ### And that’s basically it!

 Like I said before, I hope to be able to write about a number of topics in front-end web development and CSS in the coming months, and hopefully years!
 You can [subscribe (http://chrisburnell.com/feed.xml)](http://chrisburnell.com/feed.xml) if you’re interested in what I have to say.
-If you have any feedback on this post or the design or the code, hit me up on <a href="{{ site.twitter_url }}">twitter</a> or <a href="mailto:me@chrisburnell">send me an email</a>!
+If you have any feedback on this post or the design or the code, hit me up on [twitter]({{ site.twitter_url }}) or [send me an email](mailto:me@chrisburnell)!